 Fortunately, with isolated exceptions, nearly every dog can be trained and socialized to the point of being less aggressive and less dangerous to the public.

 In the end, this lies with the handler to adhere to what the dog actually needs to thrive and how much time and effort is spent to training some of these most dangerous dogs.

-20 Most Dangerous Dogs
+20 Most Dangerous Dogs Known for Aggression

-Strong and muscular with an extremely strong jaw bite power that can crack bones, it’s understandable why this breed is still considered as one of the most aggressive and dangerous, and why so many people continue to have a fear of Pit Bulls.
+Strong and muscular with a powerful jaw bite power that can crack bones, it’s understandable why this breed is still considered as one of the most aggressive and dangerous and why so many people continue to have a fear of Pit Bulls.

 There used to be a myth that American Pit Bulls were once nanny dogs and would look after the kids when the parents went out.

 It has since been debunked.
-Nowadays, not many people go out to adopt American Pit Bull Terriers, even though they make amazing family pets and are really great with kids when raised and trained well.
+Nowadays, not many people adopt American Pit Bull Terriers, even though they make amazing family pets and are really great with kids when raised and trained well.

 Their patience outweighs their dangerous nature.
-Although an experienced handler and a professional trainer are really important when owning one of these dogs.
+Although an experienced handler and a professional trainer are critical when owning one of these dogs.

 2 Dogo Argentino

 Dogo Argentino is also known as the Argentinean Mastiff.
 These dogs seem to have a worse reputation than the Pit Bulls when it comes to lists of most dangerous or most aggressive dogs.